Where The Locals Go In Vienna

 You wouldn’t know it just by passing by, but this part of the cobblestoned pavement on Freyung Square (which is ironically triangular in shape) is very old.
 In fact, it’s more than 800 years old.

 Sabrina Grohsebner, a local from Vienna, confesses: “I find the nostalgic sites you can actually interact with, pass through or, walk along… the most fascinating ones.
 They bring history close to us.”
 And you can also experience this history by walking on the same cobblestoned pavement that people used back in the 13th century.

 7. The world through their eyes and ears

-There is a “double exhibition” in Vienna where you can experience life in total darkness, like a blind person would (in Dialog im Dunkeln) and life as a person with hearing impairments in HandsUp -- the only exhibition of its kind in the world so far.
-Here you can gain first-hand experience of what living with sign language is like and the barriers - and benefits - that come with it are.
+There is a “double exhibition” in Vienna where you can have two totally different sensory experiences in the same building.
+Take a guided walk or sit down for a nice meal in total darkness, like a blind person would in Dialog im Dunkeln, and see what life is like as a person with a hearing impairment in HandsUp - the only exhibition of its kind in the world so far.
+Here, you can gain first-hand experience of what living with sign language is like and the barriers - and benefits - that come with it.
 All the guides are deaf, too.
 Are you ready for some deaf-style karaoke?

 8. An anatomy museum

 Narrenturm was the world’s first psychiatric hospital, which back in 1784 wasn’t good news as the rotunda consists of 139 solitary cells built for “inmates”.

 Today it’s home to the city’s Anatomical-Pathology Collection as part of the Natural History Museum in Vienna.
 For a fee of €8, you can access the collection and “have a look at human and animal exhibits, a lot of diseases… and malformations, but also medical devices that make you wonder on what planet they might have been in use.”